 Mrs. McLean died at her residence on the 28th of March, 1964 at the age of 58.
 She was buried at the Merlin/Doyle Cemetery.

 Dr. McLean married Grace “Leone” (Doan) Dent in Winnipeg, Manitoba on the 4th of April, 1965.
-Mrs. McLean was born in Saskatchewan on the 20th of September, 1897, the daughter of John Doan and the former Mary Taylor.
-She was the youngest of 6 children.
-Her siblings were; Charlotte, John, Mary, Florence and Robert.
+Mrs. McLean was born in Saskatchewan on the 20th of September, 1897.
+She was the youngest of 7 children born to John Doan and the former Mary Taylor.
+Her parents were farmers and her siblings were; George Martin Doan (who died at the age of 6 months), Charlotte Millicent Doan, John Harvey Wilson Doan, Mary Chantler Doan, Florence Kathleen Doan and Robert Waterhouse Doan.
 Her first husband George Dent died in 1960.
 Mrs. McLean had children with her husband from her first marriage.

 Dr. McLean enjoyed playing chess and he was known to play golf when he was on vacation.
 Dr. McLean was an avid gardener with a large property.

-Mrs. Leone McLean died on the 3rd of August, 1988 in Merlin.
+Mrs. Leone McLean died at the Public General Hospital in Chatham on the 3rd of August, 1988.
 She was buried at the Merlin/Doyle Cemetery in Merlin.

 Dr. McLean died on the 24th of March, 1991.
 He was buried next to his second wife, Leone.